rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_misc.md

 ### Digitised rainfall values ###

-Only a small proportion of the pre-1962 Daily Rainfall forms have been transcribed into digital form.
-Figure 1(b) of [this paper](https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/gdj3.78) shows the amount of digitised daily rainfall data available per year as of 2019, Before 1960, the data from only a few hundred stations has been digitised, compared to about
+Only a small proportion of the pre-1962 Daily Rainfall forms for the UK have been transcribed into digital form.
+Figure 1(b) of [this paper](https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/gdj3.78) shows the amount of digitised UK daily rainfall data available per year as of 2019, Before 1960, the data from only a few hundred stations has been digitised, compared to about
-4,500 after then (the point at which machine processing of daily rainfall records became standard, meaning all daily rainfall data was digitised by the Met Office very soon after receipt each month).
+4,500 after then (the point at which machine processing of daily rainfall records became standard, meaning all daily rainfall data was routinely digitised by the Met Office very soon after receipt each month).

 [Note that the monthly rainfall digitisation situation shown on the same plot is now out-of-date - see the 2020 [Rainfall Rescue project](https://rmets.onlinelibrary.wiley.com/doi/10.1002/gdj3.157).]

-Met Éireann have transcribed some of the Daily Rainfall forms in their archive - see [Ireland’s pre-1940 daily rainfall records](https://rmets.onlinelibrary.wiley.com/doi/10.1002/gdj3.103)
+Met Éireann have transcribed some of the historical Daily Rainfall forms in their archive - see [Ireland’s pre-1940 daily rainfall records](https://rmets.onlinelibrary.wiley.com/doi/10.1002/gdj3.103)